slok-operator/slok/README.md

 | `Composition: X SLOBurnRateHigh - Warning` | 6h | 3d | >1x | warning |
 | `Composition: X ErrorBudget Finished - Violated` | -- | composition window | -- | warning |

-### Known Limitations (WIP)
+### Limitations

-- Only `AND_MIN` composition type is supported.
+- Only the `AND_MIN` composition type is supported.
-- The composition status is not yet reflected back in the `SLOComposition` resource status.
-- Budget error alerts (`budgetErrorAlerts`) are not yet supported for compositions.
+- Budget error alerts (`budgetErrorAlerts`) are not yet supported for compositions; only burn rate alerts are available.

 ---